Corner states, hinge states and Majorana modes in SnTe nanowires: Topological states in the presence of Zeeman field

-With increasing thickness the Weyl semimetal and band-inverted phases occur at smaller values of $B_z$, so that in the case of a realistic thickness they can be accessed with feasible magnitudes of the Zeeman field.
-The Weyl semimetal phase is protected by the screw-axis symmetry which is broken if the Zeeman field is rotated away from the $z$-axis.
+The Weyl points are protected by the screw-axis symmetry (or $4$-fold rotation symmetry) which is broken if the Zeeman field is rotated away from the $z$-axis.
 However, if we utilize an approximation $\lambda_{z}=0$ and $\lambda_{x}=\lambda_{y}=\lambda$, there exists also a non-symmorphic chiral symmetry $S_z(k_z)$, and it is possible to combine it with $M_z(k_z)$ and time-reversal $T$ to construct an antiunitary operator that anticommutes with $\mathcal{H}^{\rm 1D}(k_{z})$ for any $k_z$.
 This operator squares to $+1$ and gives rise to a Pfaffian-protected Weyl semimetal phase also when the Zeeman field is not along the $z$-axis (Appendix \ref{sec:lz0}).
+We also point out that if the screw-axis symmetry (or 4-fold rotational symmetry) is broken so that the system supports only a 2-fold rotational symmetry (e.g. due to anisotropic spin-orbit coupling or rectangular nanowires with $N_x \ne N_y$), the 2-fold rotational symmetry can still protect the existence of the Weyl points (Appendix \ref{sec:anisotropy}).